Curriculum

 Honors College Certificate Requirements

 The following course and GPA requirements must be met for a student to receive a Certificate of General Honors upon graduation from UMBC.
-Each year, Honors College students must make satisfactory progress toward fulfilling the requirements of the Certificate to maintain their standing in the College.

-All courses taken to fulfill the requirements, with the exception of the Applied Learning Experience, must be at least three credits and passed with a grade of A or B. Members of the Honors College must maintain a cumulative 3.25 GPA (assessed annually) until the completion of their degrees.
+• All courses taken to fulfill the requirements, with the exception of the Applied Learning Experience, must be at least three credits and passed with a grade of A or B.

 HONR 100 (Honors Forum) is the mandatory, introductory course for freshmen in the Honors College taken in the fall semester of their first year.
 In Forum, members get to know each through small-group collaboration, hear guest lectures each week from faculty in different academic departments at UMBC, and draw connections between what they learn through weekly readings and dialogue.